flurry/avro-mobile/README.md

 Android Setup
 =====

 This depends on the latest Android SDK with API level 10 installed.
 Open the avro-android-client project.
+Run "android update project --path ." from the avro-android-client directory.
+Modify the "server_url" string in res/values/strings.xml to be the IP address and port of your server.
 Run buildProtocol.xml followed by build.xml using ant (http://ant.apache.org/).
 Run your app on an Android device or emulator.
-By default, the client will attempt to send an Ad Request to http://localhost:8080 and will then parse and display the received Ad Response.
+The client will attempt to send an Ad Request to your server and will then parse and display the received Ad Response.

 License
 =====